Dieter Rams and his 10 Design Commandments

 3. Good Design is aesthetic

-The aesthetic quality of a product – and the fascination it inspires – is an integral part of the its utility.
-Without doubt, it is uncomfortable and tiring to have to put up with products that are confusing, that get on your nerves, that you are unable to relate to.
-However, it has always been a hard task to argue about aesthetic quality, for two reasons.
+The aesthetic quality of a product – and the fascination it inspires – is an integral part of its utility.
+Without a doubt, it is uncomfortable and tiring to have to put up with products that are confusing, that get on your nerves, and that you are unable to relate to.
+However, it has always been a hard task to argue about aesthetic quality, for two reasons:

-Firstly, it is difficult to talk about anything visual, since words have a different meaning for different people.
+Firstly, it is difficult to talk about anything visual, since words have different meanings for different people.

 Secondly, aesthetic quality deals with details, subtle shades, harmony and the equilibrium of a whole variety of visual elements.
 A good eye is required, schooled by years and years of experience, in order to be able to draw the right conclusion.